 Would a student participate in Project SEARCH before attending the Young Adult Program (YAP)?

-Project SEARCH is not a part of the Young Adult Program.
+Project SEARCH is a program within YAP.
 A student who has completed four years of high school is eligible if he/she:

-- Is in his/her last year of school
+- Will be in his/her last year of school

 - Meets the entrance criteria

 - Comes from a local school district or a Kalamazoo RESA program

 Erin Riehle was the director of the emergency department at Cincinnati Children’s Hospital Medical Center.
 In 1996, she began Project SEARCH with one student.
 Now, Project SEARCH has more than 620 sites across 49 states and 10 countries.